 This table is based upon the university refund policy and will be used in calculating tuition obligations for students who leave the assistantship appointment before day 38 of the semester.

-The comprehensive, technology, and capital fees are non-refundable and no reduction will be made after the beginning of classes.
+The comprehensive, technology, and CFE fees are non-refundable and no reduction will be made after the beginning of classes.

 Assistantship dates are the same each year and are as follows: